top of page

-An AI-Integrated Emotional Wellness Perspective
+An AI-Integrated Emotional Wellness™ Perspective

-by Mark D. Lerner, Ph.D.
+By Mark D. Lerner, Ph.D.

-It’s widely recognized that chatbots, while offering numerous benefits, can pose risks in security, legal, ethical considerations, and customer service.
+It’s widely recognized that chatbots, while offering numerous benefits, can pose risks in security, legal and ethical considerations, and customer service.
 While they're capable of imitating the cognitive or thinking aspects of human conversation, chatbots often lack the ability to understand and respond appropriately to human emotion—potentially the most significant risk.
 This lack of understanding can lead to harmful consequences, especially in sensitive areas like mental health support.

 A tragic example of this urgency is the case of Jerry, who turned to a chatbot for guidance.
 After disclosing that he was sexually molested by his sixth-grade teacher, the chatbot, lacking emotional understanding or perhaps being programmed not to address certain verbiage, responded,